thegeekyb0y/sklearn-cheat/README.md

 model = Lasso(alpha=0.1)
 model.fit(X_train, y_train)
 ```
+### ElasticNet
-- **ElasticNet**: ElasticNet combines the penalties of both Lasso and Ridge regression.
+ElasticNet combines the penalties of both Lasso and Ridge regression.
 It is useful when there are multiple features correlated with each other, providing a balance between the two regularization techniques.
 ```python
 from sklearn.linear_model import ElasticNet from sklearn.model_selection import train_test_split